 Mr. Farkas commented on the real UI slide.
 The U6 rate accounts for the discouraged worker, they don’t think there is a job out there or qualified to obtain one.
 Mr. DaSilva asked if it included those with disabilities.
 Mr. Farkas stated he had to look into it.

 Job postings-6,408 jobs were posted in the last 60 days.
 The industries with the majority of postings are the three priority industries.
-Raytheon, Kronos, Red Hat and Lockheed Martin are large employers with the most openings.
+Raytheon, Kronos, Red Hat, and Lockheed Martin are large employers with the most openings.
 Ms. Fitzpatrick asked about the construction and trades.
 Mr. Farkas commented that those aren’t necessarily listed in the postings.

 WIOA

-Mr. Farkas walked through the slide pertaining to the federal WIOA programs, funding and performance.
+Mr. Farkas walked through the slide pertaining to the federal WIOA programs, funding, and performance.
 There is approximately $1.3-$1.4 million in funding from WIOA.
-There are 3 major programs that fall under WIOA-Adult, Dislocated Worker and Youth.
+There are 3 major programs that fall under WIOA-Adult, Dislocated Worker, and Youth.
 Mr. Farkas walked through the metric slides for the programs.
 For WIOA Adult, the Career Center exceeded all goals.
 He thanked the Career Center for their work on this program.
 We offer up to $7,000 in funding for occupational skills training as well as intensive job search to get people back to work.

 For the WIOA Dislocated Worker grant, the Career Center exceeded outcome goals.
 Mr. Farkas indicated that we can use the wage match system through the state to track data.
 The WIOA Youth program is a little different.
 The Board funds programs every 2 years through a competitive RFP process.
 This cycle, 4 programs were funded, 3 out-of-school and 1 in-school program with the board overseeing these programs.
 The median earning is a new metric that will be part of the quarterly reporting.
 For this past cycle, all set goals were exceeded.